Subarachnoid hemorrhageHemorrhage - subarachnoid

 - Repair the aneurysm if the hemorrhage is due to an aneurysm rupture

-If the patient is critically ill, surgery may have to wait until the person is more stable.
+If the person is critically ill, surgery may have to wait until the person is more stable.

 Surgery may involve:

-- Endovascular coiling -- placing coils in the aneurysm to reduce the risk of further bleeding
+in the blood vessel to cage the coils reduces the risk of further bleeding

 If no aneurysm is found, the person should be closely watched by a health care team and may need more imaging tests.